ehrenb/Stumble/README.md

 # Stumble
-Stumble is a small command-line tool for searching and extracting static files packaged inside of APKs.
+Stumble is a small command-line tool for searching and extracting static resource files packaged inside of APKs.
+Note, that this does not search and extract source code or disassembly

 ```
 Usage: